 jury, even in a civil case.
 Model Criminal Instruction 3.15 (Dual Role Testimony) provides guidance.

 In BillFloat Inc. v.
 Collins Cash Inc., 105 F.4th 1269, 1276-77 (9th Cir.
 2024), the plaintiff alleged trademark infringement.
 At trial, the plaintiff did not present survey evidence showing consumer confusion but was not required to do so.
 The defendant, however, called an expert witness who had conducted a survey that purportedly showed an absence of consumer confusion.
 The plaintiff also called an expert witness, who simply challenged the opinions of the defendant’s expert.
-The Ninth Circuit held that the district court did not abuse its discretion by declining to instruct the jury that it “should not draw any inference about the existence or absence of consumer confusion from the fact that Plaintiff did not also offer market survey evidence,” explaining that a jury is free to “use its common sense and experience when weighing

-the evidence offered by the parties, including the absence of a survey.”
+The Ninth Circuit held that the district court did not abuse its discretion by declining to instruct the jury that it “should not draw any inference about the existence or absence of consumer confusion from the fact that Plaintiff did not also offer market survey evidence,” explaining that a jury is free to “use its common sense and experience when weighing the evidence offered by the parties, including the absence of a survey.”

-Revised November 2024
+Revised March 2025